Does Skutt Catholic have an endowment?

 SUZIE KLOSTERMAN MEMORIAL SCHOLARSHIP: Scholarship given annually to a graduating senior in memory of school counselor Suzie Klosterman.
 To date, the following have been awarded: Marleese Peters ‘20 and Kaelyn Reeves ‘21.

-PAUL AND PATTY MENDLIK SCHOLARSHIP: $1,000 annual scholarship established to help a student who needs financial assistance.
+PAUL AND PATTY MENDLIK SCHOLARSHIP: Since 2014 an annual scholarship has been given out to help a student who needs additional financial assistance.
+This scholarship is an important part of the mission of Skutt Catholic.

 FOUNDERS FUND SCHOLARSHIP: Fund originally established by Bruce and Marlene Haney for students and families who need financial assistance.
 Anyone can provide a gift to this fund.